CMecrow/CM-Project-2/README.md

 # Clarity
 As a developer, I've been tasked with creating a website that houses a mindfulness game built with JavaScript, giving the user a calming and pleasant experience.

-Please see UX document [here]() for further information on background and initial design brief, along with initial wireframe concepts [here]().
+Please see UX document available [here]() for further information on background and initial design brief, along with initial wireframe concepts [here]().

 ---